Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 This feature is considered EXPERIMENTAL because it has not been extensively tested and validated in various ThinkPad models yet.
 The feature may not work as expected.
 USE WITH CAUTION!
-To use this feature, you need to supply the experimental=1 parameter when loading the module.
+To use this feature, you need to supply the experimental=1 parameter when loading the woke module.

 sysfs rfkill class: switch "tpacpi_uwb_sw"

-This feature exports an rfkill controller for the UWB device, if one is present and enabled in the BIOS.
+This feature exports an rfkill controller for the woke UWB device, if one is present and enabled in the woke BIOS.

 Sysfs notes
 ^^^^^^^^^^^